TheConstructors/QwikStubs/Readme.md

 then you need to also perform a ```bundle exec rake sunspot:reindex```.

 ## Simulator
-For now you can simply run the simulator with: ruby simulator.rb event-id seat-amount.
+For now you can simply run the simulator with: `ruby simulator.rb event-id seat-amount`.